compdemocracy/polis/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: Please write a concise description of the problem here
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Problem**:
+Please write a more complete description of your problem, if necessary.

+**Suggested solution**:
+If you have a particular solution in mind, please share here.

+**Alternative suggestions**:
+* If there are other ways this could be solved
+* Please enumerate here.

-**Additional context**
+**Additional context**:
-Add any other context or screenshots about the feature request here.
+Please add any other context or screenshots about the feature request here.